linrongbin16/lin.vim/README.md

 The `install.sh` (and `install.ps1`) support 3 modes:

-- Full mode: the default mode, it install all features for best user experience, which consumes unignorable CPU, memory and graphics.
+- Full mode: the default mode, just use `./install.sh`, it install all features for best user experience, which consumes unignorable CPU, memory and graphics.
-- Limit mode: for low performance devices (such as old PC), use `./install.sh --limit` option to install, it disable extra highlights, colors and most coc extensions.
+- Limit mode: for low performance devices (such as old PC).
+With option `--limit` it disable extra highlights, colorschemes, most language servers and other editing supports.
-- Basic mode: for extremely restricted environment (such as production environment), which has limited network access or user authentication, use `./install.sh --basic` option to install, it only install pure vim configurations, without any third party softwares or vim plugins.
+- Basic mode: for extremely restricted environment (such as production environment), which has limited network access or user authentication.
+With option `--basic` it only install pure vim configurations, without any third party softwares or vim plugins.

 Please try `./install.sh --help` (or `.\install.ps1 -Help`) for more information.